rocky-linux/documentation/docs/books/learning_bash/00-toc.md

 But there are mechanisms to stop the execution of a script when an error occurs.
 Command-specific errors are also displayed on the screen or inside files.

 What is a good script?
-It is a:
+It is:

 * **reliable**: its operation is flawless even in case of misuse;
 * **commented**: its code is annotated to facilitate the rereading and the future evolutions;